-Selling your small business for the highest price is the result of years of dedication and persistence and the dream of many entrepreneurs.
-Finding buyers for your business sale can be difficult if you aren't in a hot industry or lack unsolicited offers.
+Selling a small business for a high price usually is the result of years of dedication and persistence and a dream for many entrepreneurs.
+However, finding buyers for your business can be difficult if you aren't in a hot industry or lack unsolicited offers.
 An option to gain access to a larger pool of buyers and a structured selling process is to consider a business broker, which is similar to a real estate agent.

-Finding a Business Broker
+Finding a Business Broker in 8 Steps

-- Get Referrals: If possible, always start with a referral from a trusted source.
+- Get referrals: If possible, always start with a referral from a trusted source.
 Ask your accountant, lawyer, peers, and industry association for names of good business brokers.

-- Keep a Secret: Avoid losing key staff and suppliers – don't tell them your business is for sale.
-The selling of your small business is a highly confidential matter.
+- Keep it a secret: Avoid losing key staff and suppliers by telling them your business is for sale.
+It should be a highly confidential matter.
 Your business broker should ensure all safeguards are in place to protect your company.
-One word to your suppliers, employees, or customers that you are selling the company can have repercussions on your business operations.
+One premature word to your suppliers, employees, or customers that you are selling the company can have repercussions on your business operations and any potential sales.

-- Deliver a Marketing Plan: Selling your business is all about marketing.
+- Deliver a marketing plan: Selling your business is all about marketing.
 Properly positioning the sale of your company to attract and motivate as many buyers as possible should be your goal.
 Ensure your business broker has a marketing plan including details of advertising strategies to attract a wide range of potential buyer leads.

 - Avoid large upfront fees: A business broker fee ranges from 10% to 15% commission of the sale price of your company.
 Avoid any broker asking for a large upfront fee to assess your business value or start an application process.

 - Avoid the pressure: Never allow your business broker to put you in a pressure situation.
 Do not make a rash decision.
 The selling of your company is a complex transaction, personally and professionally.
 Take the time to learn and clarify all uncertainties.